AUDIO VERSION: YouTube Podbean

 When asked why He always taught in parables, Jesus replied that the parables were intended to prevent people from understanding God’s truths, and thus block them from repenting and getting into a right relationship with God (see Jesus: the Bewildering Teacher).

 As long as you can find any sincere desire within yourself to be in a right relationship with God, you can be certain that God has not condemned you, even if you are not a Christian.

 Once we become condemned by our Creators, the Holy Spirit stops illuminating our souls.
 Spiritual illumination is when the Holy Spirit enables our souls to understand what He is saying.
 Someone can put basic truths right in front of you, but unless the Holy Spirit is illuminating you, those truths will not be understood by you.

-Because no one can learn anything apart from the Holy Spirit’s illumination, we’re just wasting time when we try to educate people about God or share the Gospel message without seeking the Holy Spirit’s leading (see How to Avoid Witnessing Burnout).
+Because no one can learn anything apart from the Holy Spirit’s illumination, we’re just wasting time when we try to educate people about God or share the Gospel message without seeking the Holy Spirit’s leading (see How to Avoid Witnessing Burnout: It’s Not Your Job to Save the World).
 God leads, He does not follow.

 8. Will God convict me every time I do something wrong?

 Not even close.
 Most of the things you do wrong will go completely unnoticed by you and unmentioned by God.
 The Holy Spirit does not want perfection from you, nor has He equipped you to live a sinless life.
 He will only convict you of sins when He feels it is productive to do so.
 To Him, conviction is about guidance, education, and strengthening your walk with Him.
 It is vital to remember that God’s pleasure with you in a given moment has to do with your soul attitude, not your perfect behavior.